gmc-code/PC-Python/docs/python/unpacking_iterables.rst

 Unpacking for a function
 -----------------------------------

-| The function below requires 3 arguments.
+| The function below, tri_perimeter, requires 3 arguments, (a, b, c).
-| The list, sides, can be passed to the function by unpacking the list using \*sides
+| The list, sides, can be passed to the function by unpacking the list using \*sides.
-| The code prints out: 0, 1, 2, 3, 4,

 .. code-block:: python